danbugs/tarantella/README.md

         $(EMCC) $(EMCC_CFLAGS) src/$(P).c -o $(BUILDDIR)/$(P).wasm
     ```

-  - Create a `packages` folder.
+  - [x] Create a `dependencies` folder.

 - [ ] Allow users to run a main module w/ `tapm build` (i.e., a wrapper around `emmake make`).

-  - If users run this from a `side_module` (i.e., identified from `type` field in `Tarantella.toml`), display a error message saying that side modules can't be run.
-  - If `type` field is not present in `Tarantella.toml` file, say: "Is this a side module?
-If so, make sure to add `type="side_module"` to `Tarantella.toml` and try again"
-  - If users run this from a directory where there isn't a `Makefile`, tell them to run it from the project's root folder.
+  - [ ] If users run this from a directory where there isn't a `Makefile`, tell them to run it from the project's root folder.

 - [ ] Allow users to create a Tarantella account w/ `tapm register`.

   - Prompt users to enter an e-mail.
   - Prompt users to enter an username.
   - Prompt users to enter a password (invisible).
-  - Return error message if e-mail or username already exist.
+  - Return error message if e-mail or username already exists.
   - After registration, tell users to verify their e-mail address and login in the CLI.

 - [ ] Allow users to login to a Tarantella account w/ `tapm login`.
   - Prompt users to enter their username.
   - Prompt users to enter their password (invisible).
   - If users is not verified, display an error message tell them to verify their e-mail address.
-  - On first login, create a folder namespacing their packages w/ username on the folder.
+  - On first login, create a folder namespacing their packages w/ their username.

 > Note: In the future, allow users to request to re-send verificiation e-mail and allow users to request their username/e-mail/password.

 - [ ] Allow users to publish a side module w/ `tapm publish`

   - If users run this from a directory where there isn't a `<app_name>_latest` folder, tell them to run it form the project's root folder.
-  - If users run this from a project of `main_module` type, say that `main_modules` are publishable yet.
+  - Check for module type, if no type is specified, display an error message.
+If users run this from a project of `main_module` type, say that `main_modules` are publishable yet.
-  - Create a `releases` folder.
   - Zip `<app_name>_latest` and call it `<app_name>-<version>` (i.e., all obtained from `Tarantella.toml`).
   - Upload zipped folder to their namespace on the server.

 - [ ] Allow users to add dependencies to their project w/ `tapm add <dependency_name>[-<version>]` (version is optional, if not included add latest).

   - If the dependency is not found, return an error.
-  - Download zipped dependency to `packages` folder.
+  - Download zipped dependency to `dependencies` folder.
-  - Unzip dependency in `packages` folder.
+  - Unzip dependency in `dependencies` folder.
   - Delete zip of dependency.
   - Add dependency to `Tarantella.toml`: